kenn/standby/README.md

 Instead, you can do `Standby.on_standby { User.count }` to send a particular query to a standby.

 Background: Probably your app started off with one single database.
-As it grows, you would upgrade to a primary-standby (or master-slave) replication for redundancy.
+As it grows, you would upgrade to a primary-standby (or primary-replica) replication for redundancy.
 At this point, all queries still go to the primary and standbys are just backups.
 With that configuration, it's tempting to run some long-running queries on one of the standbys.
 And that's exactly what Standby does.

 * Conservative - Safe by default.
 Installing Standby won't change your app's current behavior.
 * Future proof - No dirty hacks.
 Simply works as a proxy for `ActiveRecord::Base.connection`.